Units of twisted group rings and their correlations to classical group rings: Correlations between and - a unit group point of view

-To proof the second part we will need the next theorem which is a generalisation of the classical result of Berman and Higman on torsion units (see \cite[Theorem 2.3.]{KarUnit} or \cite[Theorem III.1]{RogTay} for the untwisted case).
+To prove the second part we will need the next theorem which is a generalisation of the classical result of Berman and Higman on torsion units (see \cite[Theorem 2.3.]{KarUnit} or \cite[Theorem III.1]{RogTay}).
+The proof is similar to the one given by Karpilovsky in the untwisted case.
+For completeness sake and convenience of the reader we include a proof.